-- Fluoride in toothpaste and in drinking water protects the smooth surfaces of the teeth but back teeth need extra protection.
-Sealants cover the chewing surfaces of the back teeth and keep out germs and food. - Having sealants put on teeth before they decay will also save time and money in the long run by avoiding fillings, crowns, or caps used to fix decayed teeth.
+Fluoride in toothpaste and in drinking water protects most surfaces of teeth, but chewing surfaces of the back teeth need extra protection.
+Sealants cover the chewing surfaces of the back teeth and keep out germs and food.

+Having sealants put on teeth before they decay will also save time and money in the long run by avoiding fillings, crowns, or caps used to fix decayed teeth.